jessluo/PSSdb/README.md

   <summary>Filling standardizer spreadsheets</summary><blockquote>
 <font size="2">
 <br>By default, the standardizer spreadsheets are empty and need to be manually completed for each project.
-They are generated on step0 (datasets listing), and include the list of accessible projects for each instrument.
+They are generated on step 0 (datasets listing), and include the list of accessible projects for each instrument.
 These spreadsheets are mainly used to map the variables needed for PSSdb ingestion to native variables, standardize the column headers and homogenize their formats/units.

-On step2 (datasets standardization), individual projects will be checked for control quality and standardized based on these spreadsheets, hence their completion is required.
+On step 2 (datasets standardization), individual projects will be checked for control quality and standardized based on these spreadsheets, hence their completion is required.
  Note that a few completion steps will be done automatically during standardization and projects listing (see Table S1), including the completion of the (1)  local paths where export files and flags are stored (e.g. Project_localpath and Flag_path) and (2) the ID of associated projects (i.e. only in the case of UVP projects hosted on both Ecotaxa and Ecopart).
 </font>
 <div>